arguiot/StudIO/README.md

 # StudIO
-A beautiful code editor for iPad
+A beautiful code editor for iPad (and maybe iPHONE)